Iranian officials say Tehran prison blaze killed 4 inmates

 The protests erupted after public outrage over the death of 22-year-old Mahsa Amini in police custody.
 She was arrested by Iran’s morality police in Tehran for violating the Islamic Republic’s strict dress code.
 Iran’s government insists Amini was not mistreated in police custody, but her family says her body showed bruises and other signs of beating after she was detained.

-On Sunday, Iran’s parliament published a statement claiming that Amini did not die from any physical blow but that she fell and police waited too long to get treatment for her.
-It urged police to offer an apology and provide more training to its staff.
-It suggested police wear cameras on their uniforms and install them in cars used to transfer detainees.
+On Sunday, Iran’s Parliament published a statement claiming that Amini did not die from any physical blow but that she fell and police waited too long to get treatment for her.
+Amini’s family rejected an official coroner’s report that also claimed she did not die from any physical blows or beating.

 President Joe Biden, on a trip to Oregon, said the Iranian “government is so oppressive” and that he had an “enormous amount of respect for people marching in the streets.”